-These first four chapters may be thought of as the foundation for the rest of the Code, and are the main focus of this textbook.
+These first four chapters may be thought of as the foundation for the rest of the Code.

 Special Requirements.
-The requirements contained in Chapters 5, 6, and 7 apply to special occupancies, special equipment, or other special conditions.
-These chapters can supplement or modify the requirements in Chapters 1 through 4.
+The requirements contained in Chapters 5, 6, and 7 apply to special occupancies, special equipment, or other special conditions, which may supplement or modify the requirements contained in Chapters 1 through 7, but not Chapter 8.

 Communications Systems.
-Chapter 8 contains the requirements for communications systems, such as telephone systems, antenna wiring, CATV, and network-powered broadband systems.
-Communications systems aren't subject to the general requirements of Chapters 1 through 4, or the special requirements of Chapters 5 through 7, unless there's a specific reference in Chapter 8 to a rule in Chapters 1 through 7.
+Chapter 8 contains the requirements for communications systems (twisted wire, antennas, and coaxial cable) which aren't subject to the general requirements of Chapters 1 through 4, or the special requirements of Chapters 5 through 7, unless there's a specific reference in Chapter 8 to a rule in Chapters 1 through 7.

 An example of how Chapter 8 works is in the rules for working space about equipment.
-The typical 3 ft working space isn't required in front of communications equipment, because Table 110.26(A)(1) isn't referenced in Chapter 8.
+The typical 3-ft working space isn't required in front of communications equipment, because Table 110.26(A)(1) isn't referenced in Chapter 8.